MacoskoLab/Macosko-Pipelines/tools/disco/slurm.md

 Introduction to podman
 ----------------------

-There is no way to get root access on the Broad HPC cluster.
-Thus, all commands that required `sudo` such as `apt install` are unavailable.
-As such, we will instead be setting up our environment inside of a rootless podman container.
+Commands requiring root permisison cannot be run on the Broad HPC cluster.
+This means that all commands which require `sudo` such as `apt install` are unavailable.
+Therefore, we will instead be setting up our environment inside of a podman container.

 Inside a container, we have root access.
 We can install packages, configure an environment, and run code.
 Containers can be started and stopped like google VMs.